psu-libraries/researcher-metadata/README.md

 the appropriate rake task.
 These tasks are all defined in `lib/tasks/imports.rake`.
 An individual task is defined for importing each type of data from each source (note, however, that there isn't necessarily a one-to-one correspondence between the rake tasks and the data files).
-We also define a single task that imports all types of data from all sources - `rake import:all`.
-The Open Access Button import is not included in this task because it can take a very long time to run (a couple of days) due to rate limiting and our volume of queries.
-A separate task is used to import all of the currently supported data directly via the Activity Insight API:  `rake import:activity_insight`.
+We also define a single task that imports all types of data from all sources, `rake import:all`, but in practice it's probably better to run each import individually in case any of the imports fail to complete for any reason.
 All of these tasks are designed to be idempotent given the same source data.
 If you are using the individual tasks to import only a subset of the data and you're going to be running more than one, the order in which the tasks are run is important.
 Some tasks create records that other tasks will find and use if they are present.
 Running the tasks in the correct order ensures that your data import will be complete.
 The correct order for running the tasks is given by the order in which their associated classes are called in the definition of the `import:all` task.
-The Open Access Button import depends on having publications already imported from other sources.

 ### Identifying Duplicate Publication Data
 Because we import metadata about research publications from more than one source, and because duplicate entries